testflows/TestFlows-Database/README.md

 # TestFlows - Database

-**The connect module is still work in progress and is currently under development.
+**The database module is still work in progress and is currently under development.
 Please use it only for reference.**

 Minimal module to provide capabilities to work with a database.